aamnah/raspberrypi/README.md

 # Raspberry Pi
 Raspberry Pi related scripts and settings

-Note: This repo is a draft, main purpose is to serve as a backup as a go along experimenting.
+Note: This repo is a draft, main purpose is to serve as a backup as I go along experimenting.
 I haven't spend much time _prettifying_ it i.e. (my usual level of comments and testing) as the priority was figuring out _what does this button do?_.

 ### Run `init.sh`